Oil crash pummels stocks and bond yields; dollar rises

 “It’s definitely a risk-off day so the dollar is benefiting from that now,” said Minh Trang, senior FX trader at Silicon Valley Bank in Santa Clara, California.

-Seaport Global Holdings managing director Tom di Galoma said the trading reflected a basket of worries, including lower oil prices and a resulting hit to stock values stemming from wholesale closures of American cities and states.
+Seaport Global Holdings managing director Tom di Galoma said the trading reflected several worries, including lower oil prices and a resulting hit to stock values stemming from wholesale closures of American cities and states.

 “It’s a continued flight to quality.
 Investors are looking for a safety asset, and Treasuries happens to be that,” di Galoma said.

-Gold prices dropped to a near two-week low while palladium slumped 15.5% as investors scrambled for cash to cover losses in other asset classes mainly driven by a crash in oil markets as the coronavirus wrecks economies.
+Gold prices dropped to their lowest since April 9 while palladium slumped 15.5% as investors scrambled for cash to cover losses in other asset classes, mainly driven by a crash in oil markets as the pandemic hurt economies.

 “Oil has really got the entire commodity complex down with it ...
 A lot of people are exiting positions that they were very profitable on with a wait-and-see attitude to see whether there’s further spillover from the energy into precious metals,” said Bob Haberkorn, senior market strategist at RJO Futures.